lpinner/yardwiz/README.md

 Requirements
 ------------
-YARDWiz has been tested successfully on Windows 7 Pro, Windows XP Pro, Ubuntu 10.04, 10.10 and 11.04, OpenSuse 11.4, Fedora 14 & 15 and Mac OSX 10.6.2 and 10.6.7 with python 2.6 & 2.7, wxPython 2.8 and getWizPnP 0.4.3a and 0.5.2.
+YARDWiz has been tested successfully on Windows XP - 10, Ubuntu 10.04-14.04, OpenSuse 11.4, Fedora 14 & 15 and Mac OSX 10.6 - 10.10 with python 2.6 & 2.7, wxPython 2.8.
 It should work on Windows Vista and other linux flavours.

 ### Windows
-A windows installer is now available which is self contained and doesn't require the installation of python, wxpython or getWizPnP.
+A windows installer is available which is self contained and doesn't require the installation of python, wxpython or getWizPnP.

 ### OSX
 An OSX application is available which is self contained and doesn't require the installation of python, wxpython or getWizPnP.